MaxiLambda/cpg-test/README.md

 # cpg-test

-A Clojure tool designed to help to debloat java (11 and earlier) projects.
+A Clojure tool designed to help to debloat java (11 and earlier) projects using a cpg to detect dynamically loaded classes.

 ## Precondition